OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 #>  chr [1:45] "occurrence" ...
 ```

-We fit an Ensemble ML model to predict spatiotemporal distribution of species
+Next, we fit an Ensemble ML model to predict spatiotemporal distribution of species
-for 2000-2021 period by first fine-tuning the model parameters, then fitting
+for 2000–2021 period by following the basic steps:

-a stacked model based on the mlr package:
+1. Fine-tune hyperparameters per base learner (using a smaller subset);
+2. Fit the stacked learner using optimized parameters;
+3. Generate predictions for the time-series of interest;

+The steps can be run using functions we created and which extend the mlr package:

 ```r